 Recipe Variations:

-Meaty Marinara: For a more substantial meat sauce, stir in browned ground beef, Italian sausage or a combination of the two.
+Meaty Marinara: For a meatier sauce, add browned ground beef, Italian sausage or a combination of both.

-Vegetable Marinara: Stir a pound of finely diced carrots, bell peppers or mushrooms into the onions for a veggie-heavy sauce.
+Vegetable Marinara: If you want a veggie-heavy sauce, stir a pound of finely diced carrot, bell pepper or mushroom into the onions.

 Wine-Infused Sauce: After sautéing the onions and garlic, add 1/2 cup of red wine.
 Sweat it down before adding the tomatoes for added depth of flavor.

-Herbed Fresh Tomato Sauce: Use fresh tomatoes (about 2 pounds, peeled and chopped) instead for a lighter, fresher sauce.
-Simmer for until thickened, stir in fresh basil or parsley at the finish.
+Herbed Fresh Tomato Sauce: For a lighter, fresher sauce, use fresh tomatoes (about 2 pounds, peeled and chunked), instead.
+Simmer until thickened, stir in fresh basil or parsley at the end.

 Conclusion:

-This homemade spaghetti sauce is an Italian-style classic recipe that adds rich, hearty flavors to any pasta dish.
+This Italian-style homemade spaghetti sauce is a classic recipe that brings rich and hearty flavors to any pasta dish.
 Made with simple pantry ingredients, it’s a versatile sauce that can be tailored to your tastes, from a meat sauce variation to a sweeter tomato base.
 It’s a good one to cook in big batches, since it freezes beautifully and can be rearranged in a bunch of Italian-leaning dishes.

 Try this sauce, and you will have Italy in your spoon!